GeorgiPenchev77/Love-Detector/README.md

 After careful analyzation, results are calculated based on a pre-established ***Love Detection Algorithm***(can be found [here](https://git.chalmers.se/courses/dit113/2024/group-4/love-detector/-/wikis/Love-Detector-Algorithm)).

 ## Purpose:
-The purpose of our project, ***The Love Detector*** is to create a scientifically driven, analytical tool that assesses the likelihood of a romantic connection or a so-called **"spark"** between two individuals during a speed-date.
+The purpose of our project, ***The Love Detector*** is to create a scientifically driven, analytical tool that assesses the likelyhood of a deeper connection or a so-called **"spark"** between two individuals during a speed-date.
 By combining continious *heartbeat detection*, a rotating *list of questions*, and a special *algorithm*, the project relies on the *physical reactions* our body exerts in moments of excitement, to achieve the best possible *deduction*.

 ## Benefits: